smotti/cfengine-tad/README.md

   -watchInterval=1s: Interval when to check files in watch dir (in seconds)
 ```

-All flags can also be specified in a .ini file and provided to the bot via the
+All flags can also be specified within an ini-file and provided to the bot via the
 -config flag.
 NOTE: That by default the bot only responds to commands send via private query.